cyanskies/another-toml-cpp/README.md

 ```

 `find_child(std::string_view)` throws `node_not_found` if the child node cannot be found,
-this is so that calls to `find_child` report error while they are chained together as above.
+this enables calls to `find_child` to report errors while they are chained together as above.

 You can pass `toml::no_throw` to instead return a bad node on failure.